 Reduces Legal Capacity of Magazines to 10 Rounds

-TRENTON – Legislation sponsored by Senate Majority Leader Loretta Weinberg and Senate President Pro Tempore Nia H. Gill to reduce the maximum capacity of ammunition magazines to 10 rounds was approved today by the Senate Law and Public Safety Committee.
+TRENTON – Legislation sponsored by Senate Majority Leader Loretta Weinberg and Senate President Pro Tempore Nia H. Gill to reduce the maximum capacity of ammunition magazines to 10 rounds received approval today by the state Senate.
 Both legislators met with the families of victims of the Sandy HookElementary School shooting last year and pledged to push for the bill’s passage.

-The committee approved the bill by a vote of 3-2.
-It next heads to the full Senate for a vote.
+The Senate approved the bill by a vote of 22-17.
+It now heads to the Assembly to concur with Senate amendments, before heading to the governor’s desk.